deepomicslab/crux/docs/advanced-components.md

 Custom components have predefined children in their templates.
 However, sometimes we may need to customize some children or add some new children to components.
 For example, a `BarChart` renders a set of bars using `Rect`.
-We want to control how does the bar looks like: its fill color, stroke color, stroke width, stroke line style, etc. It is unfeasible to make all of these properties props of this `BarChart`.
+We want to control how does the bar look like: its fill color, stroke color, stroke width, stroke line style, etc. It is unfeasible to make all of these properties be(?) props of this `BarChart`.
 Moreover, what if we want to draw some other decorations on the bar?
 How about drawing some other elements instead of the `Rect`?

-**Named children** provides a way to solve these problem, and makes it possible to extend and customize components.
+**Named children** provides a way to solve these problems, and makes it possible to extend and customize components.

 Inside the custom component, we use the `@yield` command to yield, or to declare a "slot" for other components to plug in.
 The basic syntax of `@yield` looks like `@yield <name>`, where `<name>` is the name of this "slot".